thepowercare/local-certificates-pfx-pem/README.md

-# Create and consume Self-Signed Certificates on Linux
+# Create and consume Self-Signed Certificates on Linux (Certificate and private key)

 __Prerequisite__